Game-based and Gamified Candidate Assessments. Full 2020 Guide.

 Top 4 Reasons Why Companies Use Game-Based Assessment in the Recruitment Process

-- Reflect dynamic situations.
+Reflect dynamic situations.
 Gamified assessments are designed to test candidates on the actual tasks they will face in their daily jobs.
-By creating an innovative and interactive method of candidate assessment, candidates stay more focussed and immersed in their tasks, eliminating potential interruptions.
+By creating an innovative and interactive method of candidate assessment, candidates stay more focused and immersed in their tasks, eliminating potential interruptions.

 Types of Gamified / Game-Based Assessments.
 Top Global Providers of Game-Based Assessments.